DrSoftman/VikingOS/README.md

 Remove the ``-monitor stdio`` and use ``-nographic`` to run it just in the terminal.

 **Building on real hardware...**
-Here is how to building it on real hardware.
+Here is how to build it on real hardware.
 If you want your computer to be sent to deepest depths of agony and suffering, then I would recommend you to use this method!
 ```
 $ make iso
 ```